wp-xyz/StringArt/README.md

 ![screenshot_stringart](https://github.com/wp-xyz/StringArt/assets/30792460/bf2dbacd-56a6-425e-a566-d7e362b87afe)

 # Compilation
-The project is written in Object Pascal and must be compiled with a recent Lazarus/FreePascal version (tests back to Lazarus v2.0.8 and FPC 3.0.4 were successful, probably even older versions will work as well).
+The project is written in Object Pascal and must be compiled with a recent Lazarus/FreePascal version (tests back to Lazarus v2.0 and FPC 3.0 were successful).
 Additional libraries and packages are not required.
 The code should compile for Windows (tested: Windows 11), Linux and Mac.